Accelerating Data Chunking in Deduplication Systems using Vector Instructions: Introduction

 In the data chunking phase, the incoming data is divided into small chunks, typically of size $1-64$ KB.
 Numerous data chunking algorithms exist in current literature \cite{ae, fastcdc, gear_hash, lbfs, ram, tttd} and can be broadly classified into hash-based and hashless algorithms \cite{dedupbench}.
 As chunking occurs whenever new data is uploaded, this phase is on the critical path, and directly impacts system performance.

-Previous efforts explored accelerating chunking through using vector instructions.
+Previous efforts have explored accelerating chunking by using vector instructions.
 SS-CDC \cite{sscdc} uses vector instructions to accelerate hash-based data chunking algorithms, such as Rabin-Karp chunking \cite{lbfs} and Gear-based chunking \cite{gear_hash}.
 Unfortunately, this approach only leads to modest improvements in chunking throughput, up to $3.13\times$, as shown in \S\ref{sec:bg_sscdc}.
 Parallelizing hash-based chunking using vector instructions is complicated because these algorithms use the rolling hash of a sliding window of bytes to detect boundaries, inherently creating a computational dependency between adjacent bytes.
-Consequently, SS-CDC processes different regions of the data in parallel.
-This approach relies on slow \texttt{scatter} / \texttt{gather} vector instructions, limiting its performance (\S\ref{sec:bg_sscdc}).
+Consequently, SS-CDC processes different regions of the data in parallel using slow \texttt{scatter} / \texttt{gather} vector instructions, limiting its performance (\S\ref{sec:bg_sscdc}).

 We posit that hashless chunking algorithms are better candidates for vector acceleration.
-Although they achieve slightly lower space savings compared to their hash-based counterparts (\S\ref{sec:eval}), they are up $2\times$ faster and use simple mathematical operations (e.g., finding a maximum value) that can be accelerated more efficiently using vector instructions.
+Although they achieve slightly lower space savings compared to their hash-based counterparts (\S\ref{sec:eval}), they are up to $2\times$ faster and use simple mathematical operations (e.g., finding a maximum value) that can be accelerated more efficiently using vector instructions.
 We analyzed state-of-the-art hashless algorithms to understand their design and identify opportunities to leverage vector instructions.
 We identified that all state-of-the-art hashless algorithms consist of two processing patterns.
 The first pattern involves finding local minima or maxima in a data region, which we call \textit{Extreme Byte Search}, and the second pattern involves scanning a range of bytes to find values that are greater or lesser than a target value, which we call \textit{Range Scan}.
 We found that, unlike rolling hash functions, these patterns can be efficiently accelerated using vector instructions.

 Using these insights, we present \sysname, a technique for accelerating hashless chunking algorithms using vector instructions. \sysname uses a novel design to accelerate the two aforementioned patterns.
 We accelerate the extreme byte searches with a novel \textit{tree-based search} that divides a region of bytes into multiple sub-regions, processes each region using vector instructions, and uses a tree-based approach to combine their results.
 We accelerate range scans with \textit{packed scanning}, which packs multiple adjacent bytes into vector registers and compares them using a single vector operation.